MileHacker Logo

 Budgeting and Costs in Malanje

-Angola, including Malanje, could be an expensive destination compared to some other African countries, but smart budgeting strategies assist in managing expenses.
+Angola, including Malanje, can be an expensive destination compared to some other African countries, but smart budgeting strategies assist in managing expenses.

 Currency and Exchange

 The official currency of Angola is the Angolan Kwanza (AOA).
 While US Dollars (USD) are widely accepted for larger transactions, especially in Luanda, having Kwanza is needed for daily purchases, local transport, and market transactions in Malanje.
-Cash machines can be found in Malanje city but may not always be reliable or stocked with cash.
+ATMs are available in Malanje city but may not always be reliable or stocked with cash.

-It is beneficial to bring a mix of cash (USD in small denominations for emergencies and Kwanza for daily use).
+It is beneficial to carry a mix of cash (USD in small denominations for emergencies and Kwanza for daily use).
 Money exchange offices are available in major cities like Luanda, and some banks in Malanje may offer exchange services.
-Exchange a portion of your funds on arriving in Luanda.
+Exchange a portion of your funds upon arrival in Luanda.

 Currency Tips